 Champaign County Racial Justice Task Force met June 29.

-Here is the minutes as provided by the committee:
+Here is the minutes provided by the Task Force:

 I. Call to Order